-Access via designated route on Virginia Canyon CUA Map
+Access via designated access trail on Virginia Canyon CUA Map

-To be used as drop camp or for overnight use without grazing.
+For use as a drop camp or overnight use without grazing.
 Limited grazing may be allowed with approval from Wilderness Office.

-Use designated highline/stock holding area if waiting for clients.
+Use designated highline/holding area while waiting for clients.